INTO-CPS-Association/DTaaS/docs/admin/client/CLIENT.md

   static files that are ready for deployment.

 - Setup the oauth application on gitlab instance.
-  See the instructions in [authentication page](auth.md) for completing this task.
+  See the instructions in [authorization page](auth.md) for completing this task.
 - Locate the file `site/env.js` and replace the example values to match your infrastructure.
   The constructed links will be